aosingh/json-flattener/README.md

 ## API

-The API can be used to access the flattened Python dict directly.
+The Python API can be used to access the flattened Python dictionary directly.

 ```python
 from jflat.flattener import JSONFlattener